Tom's Guide to Paris

 Getting around in Paris

-Moving about on your own two feet
+Moving about on (or with) your own two feet

 First off, Paris is an unusually walkable city.
 It’s about 38 square miles in area, which makes it about the same land size as Miami, but unlike Miami it’s a near perffect oval, which means there aren’t lots of exaggerated distances between any two points.
 You like to walk?
 Great!
 You’ll be able to walk among most of the major sights in the city.